 Skip to Content

-Slippery Rock University of Pennsylvania
+Slippery Rock University

 • Sign in to your Merit page

-Link to Slippery Rock University of Pennsylvania’s website
+Link to Slippery Rock University’s website

 The fundamental educational mission of Slippery Rock University is to transform the intellectual, social, physical and leadership capacities of students in order to prepare them for life and career success.
 Students are taught using powerful and engaging pedagogies and state-of-the-art technology.
 They study in an open and nurturing environment, as talented faculty and staff provide creative integrated curricula and experiences that are connected to the world in which graduates will work and live.